 At New Hope, we invite the Holy Spirit to come and minister in our midst.
-We want people to experience the presence of God in a very personal way.
+We do not want to meet only to learn about God and His word intellectually, we also want to have an encounter with the Living Word of God in our personal experiences everyday.

 You may have questions about some of what you see and hear if you’re unfamiliar with the gifts of the Spirit.
 That’s normal.
 Just remain open to what God wants to do for you and in you.